IlyaBaburashvili/flixsterplus/README.md

-# Android Project 4 - *Flix*
+# Android Project 4 - *Flixster*

-Submitted by: **Joshua Barrientos**
+Submitted by: **Ilya Baburashvili**

-**Name of your app** is a movie browsing app that allows users to browse popular celebrities and get info of a movie or TV show they are known for.
+**Flixster** is a movie browsing app that allows users to browse popular celebrities and get info of a movie or TV show they are known for.

-Time spent: *15* hours spent in total
+Time spent: *12* hours spent in total

 ## Required Features